johnnymadigan/stonk-machine/README.md

 - [Dependencies](#dependencies)

 # About
-### A solo extension on my team's software development project: an electronic trading app
+### A CLIENT-SERVER ELECTRONIC TRADING APP

 <p align="center"><em>Team: Johnny Madigan, Scott Peachey, and Alistair Ridge</em></p>

-A software development project focusing on delivering an application fulfilling a client's needs.
-The project was initially developed by a team of 3 using an Agile approach with an emphasis on Test-Driven-Development.
+A client-server system for electronic trading of virtual assets.
+My team and I achieved this using an Agile approach with an emphasis on Test-Driven-Development.

-My team and I were contracted to develop a *"client-server system for electronic trading of virtual assets within their organisation"*.
 Given a series of user stories, we've extracted a list of requirements prioritised using the MoSCoW method.
 We then put together a detailed design document of the system along with 3 diagrams (UML class diagram, UI visual paradigm, and a database ERD).
-As we developed our app using *Java* and *IntelliJ*, we incrementally tested our features with black box and glass box testing.
+As we implemented our app using *Java* with *IntelliJ*, we incrementally tested our features with black box and glass box testing.

-While working with my team I had the pleasure of developing a segment of the app.
-I primarily focused on user accounts, implementing for both front-end and back-end features, using *Java Swing* for the GUI and *SQLite* for the database.
-Admins have the ability to add or delete users, units, and assets while also being able to update existing data.
-General user accounts have the ability to view their unit's current balance, holdings, and order history.
-Both types of accounts are able to change their own passwords using a self-service, and also view a dynamic graph showing the prices of an asset.
+I primarily focused on user accounts, implementing for both front-end and back-end features (Java Swing for the GUI and SQLite for the database).
 The demonstration below shows a brief look at the admin pages with control panels, then searching for an asset and adjusting the graph's prices before logging out.

-The dynamic graph was deemed a "could have" based on the client's requirements, and therefore a feature I implemented post-project.
-I also implemented a new build script with more functionality for continuous integration and deployment (using *Apache Ant* to clean, compile, test, document, and generate a JAR).
-Finally, I created this README to be more informative with the instructions below as well as better showcasing the app.
+For a solo extension on the project, I added a dynamic graph, a README to document the app with instructions, and a new build script for continuous integration and deployment (*Apache Ant* to clean, compile, test, document, and generate a JAR).

 ![project animation](/img/readme-images/ezgif-demonstration.gif)